zafarali/zafarali.github.io/about.md

 ---
 # Hi, I'm Zaf!

-## I am currently an MSc student at the [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at McGill University where I work with neural networks.
+## I am currently a Research Developer/Engineer at [DeepMind](http://www.deepmind.com).
+I graduated with an MSc from McGill University where I worked at both the [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) and at [Mila](https://mila.quebec/).

-## I love talking and learning about machine learning, so if you want to chat [contact me](http://www.twitter.com/zafarali)!
+My research interests are mainly related to reinforcement learning.
+I love talking and learning about machine learning, so if you want to chat [contact me](http://www.twitter.com/zafarali)!

-My interests include active and meta-learning, graph convoloutional neural networks and applications of deep learning to genomics.

 I am [Sri Lankan](https://www.google.ca/maps/place/Sri+Lanka) and currently live in [Montr&eacute;al.](https://www.google.ca/maps/place/Montreal,+QC/)